tallen94/iam/README.md

-# Iam: Infinitely Scalable Execution Cluster
+# Iam: Infinitely Scalable Customizable Execution Cluster

 Iam is a space for collaborating and building.
 Use it to create instantly available, autoscaling data pipelines.
 Use it to share code snippets that are instantly available through an api and re-usable in other pipelines.